daattali/daattali.github.io/_posts/2015-07-01-shiny-persistent-data-storage.md

 ### 3. Amazon S3 (**remote**) {#s3}

 Another popular alternative to Dropbox for hosting files online is [Amazon S3](http://aws.amazon.com/s3/), or *S3* in short.
 Just like with Dropbox, you can host any type of file on S3, but instead of placing files inside directories, in S3 you place files inside of *buckets*.
-You can use the [`aws.s3`](https://github.com/cloudyr/aws.s3) package to interact with S3 from R. Note that the package is not yet on CRAN so you will have to look at its README for installation instructions.
+You can use the [`aws.s3`](https://github.com/cloudyr/aws.s3) package to interact with S3 from R.

 **Setup:** You need to have an [Amazon Web Services](http://aws.amazon.com/) account and to create an S3 bucket to store the responses.
 As the [package documentation explains](https://github.com/cloudyr/aws.s3), you will need to set a few environment variables in order to call the API.